-The range is tied to public local route evidence checked on 8 June 2026, not presented as a timeless national amount.
+The range is tied to public local direction evidence rechecked on 20 June 2026, not presented as a timeless national amount.

 Why this is a useful start

-Route, inclusions, weather, and participant fit stay visible before any amount is treated as decision-ready.
+Direction, route owner, inclusions, weather policy, and the participant stay visible before any amount is treated as decision-ready.

-National guidance is kept separate from platform price cards and route-specific confirmation questions.
+National guidance is kept separate from platform price cards, hidden-cost pressure, and direction-specific confirmation questions.

 The short answer

-Use the checked range above as a starting answer, not as a fixed national number.
-It is a dated tandem participation-fee range, checked against public local route pages on 8 June 2026.
+Use the checked range above as a starting answer, not as a fixed national number and not as one private team’s price for all paragliding in Montenegro.
+It is a dated tandem participation-fee range, rechecked against public local route pages on 20 June 2026.

-Before a number becomes useful, ask four things: which route, which date, what is included, and what still needs a current check.
+Before a number becomes useful, ask five things: which route owner, which date, what is included, what happens when weather changes, and what still needs a current check.

 Source basis and date

-The range is based on public local route pages checked for this national guide.
+The range is based on public local route pages rechecked for this national guide.

 - Source type: public local route pages and dated review notes.